Molecular & Cellular Biology (with Biotechnology) BSc

-Biotechnology is a multidisciplinary science that seeks to optimise the utilisation of microorganisms, animals, plants and their cellular components in industrial, medical and agricultural processes and in environmental management.
-The development of biofuels is very topical.
+Biotechnology seeks to optimise the utilisation of microorganisms, animals, plants and their cellular components in industrial, medical and agricultural processes and in environmental management.

 You will gain hands-on experience of modern laboratory techniques.

 With hands-on experience and flexible degrees, studying at the School of Life Sciences challenges you to apply the theory of the classroom in practical situations, in the lab or the field.
 We offer an extremely wide range of courses in Human and Animal Biology, Biomolecular Sciences, Infection and Immunity.

 Our aim is to offer internationally competitive degrees that meet the needs of today’s science graduates.
 To achieve this aim, we utilise the research and teaching strengths of the College of Medical, Veterinary & Life Sciences to provide our graduates with the skills necessary for success in any chosen career.

 We have a large and diverse student body, which includes Scottish, UK, EU and international students.
 We regularly welcome visiting and exchange students, and we believe in the many advantages our students gain from adding an international dimension to their studies.

 - Substantial flexibility within our range of degree programmes

 - An opportunity for students to gain experience working or studying abroad

 - Annual field courses to destinations around the globe